 Key Takeaways

-From farmland to affluent urban areas to lake life, Michigan has something for everyone.
-And if you’re a U.S. citizen that’s 65 or older, that includes Medicare.
+From farmland to urban areas to lake life, Michigan has something for everyone.
+And if you’re a U.S. citizen who’s 65 or older, that includes Medicare.

-Before you enroll in a Medicare plan in Michigan, there are some details you’ll want to understand to get the most out of your plan.
+Before you enroll in Medicare in Michigan, there are some details you’ll want to understand to get the most out of your coverage.
 How does Medicare in MI work?
-Are there different Medicare plans in MI?
-How much does Medicare in MI cost?
+Are there different plans?
+How much does Medicare cost?
 Whether you’re in the Upper Peninsula or down in Detroit, here is information to help you enroll in Medicare in Michigan.

 Who Qualifies for Medicare in Michigan?